 Please register in advance to receive the Zoom link to the workshops.

+Watch a video outlining the TOPSS.
 Recommended for students who have not taken the TOPSS exam before.
 Learn about the background of the TOPSS exam and resources available to help you do as well as possible.

 TOPSS Presentation Skills Workshop (via Zoom)

 Friday, April 24th, 9:00 am - 10:30 am Eastern Time

 Learn how to make a successful presentation in an academic setting, including preparation, organization, audience interaction, non-verbal communication, visuals and clear speech.

 Articulately Making an Announcement (via Zoom)

 Friday, April 24th, 10:45 am - 12:00 pm Eastern Time

 This workshop will prepare graduate students who are ITA candidates for Part I of the TOPSS: Make an Announcement.
 Students will learn how to make a clear announcement and how to transition smoothly to Part II of the TOPSS: Guided practice with feedback will be offered.